Fire services respond to emergencies like fires, accidents or any incident where lives or property are in danger.

 National Fire Safety Week runs in October every year.

 Fire services in Ireland receive funding from three sources:

 - Commercial rates

-Local authorities are permitted to charge for fire services by law.
+Local authorities are permitted to charge for fire services.
 Fees may vary between the different authorities and on the nature of the service provided.

 Further information and contact

 The Fire Services Act 1981 is the principal legislation that governs how the fire services operate.